PranavKohli24/photoFolio/README.md

 It used React.js and firebase(for storing data).

-The code is in 'new_branch'.
+The code is in the 'new_branch'.